andrewgdotcom/ason/ason.md

 Structure encoding
 ------------------

-A structure consists of a header text (htext) and a structured text (stext), with an optional footer text (ftext), delimited by [SOH, STX, ETX, EOT] = `^A ^B ^C ^D` in the form:
+A structure consists of a header text (htext) and a structured text (stext), delimited by [SOH, STX, ETX] = `^A ^B ^C` in the form:

-    SOH htext [ STX stext ] [ ETX ftext ] EOT
+    SOH htext STX stext ETX

-Each of the three texts consists of one or more fields, delimited by the information separators [FS, GS, RS, US] = `^\ ^] ^^ ^_` .
+The htext and stext consist of one or more fields, delimited by the information separators [FS, GS, RS, US] = `^\ ^] ^^ ^_` .

-### htext and ftext
+### htext

-The mandatory htext and optional ftext are sequences of one or more key-value records of the form:
+The htext is a sequence of one or more key-value records of the form:

     key US value [ RS key US value ... ]

 where the field delimiters are [RS, US] = `^^ ^_`.

 * The magic key [SYN] = `^V` MUST be present in the htext and MUST be the first key.
-    It MUST NOT appear in the ftext.
     It takes a value that indicates the format of the structure (see below).
 * The key [SYN =] = `^V =` takes a plaintext value which is a unique identifier for the structure.
-    If this key appears in both the htext and ftext of a structure, the values MUST be equal.
-    An application MAY use this to detect, and possibly recover from, nesting errors.
 * The key [SYN -] = `^V -` takes a plaintext value which is a caption or description of the structure.
-    It MAY appear in either or both of the htext or ftext, and SHOULD be human-readable.
+    The value SHOULD be human-readable.
+* The key [SYN !] = `^V !` takes a plaintext value which indicates the schema for an object structure (see below) The value SHOULD be globally unique, and reverse-domain format is RECOMMENDED.

 Keys starting with [SYN] are reserved to ASON.
-Applications MAY define their own htext/ftext keys, but they MUST NOT contain C0 characters.
+Applications MAY define their own htext keys, but they MUST NOT contain C0 characters.
-Htext and ftext values MUST NOT contain C0 characters.
+Htext values MUST NOT contain C0 characters.

 ### stext